metabolist/metatext/README.md

 GitHub is used for bug tracking.
 Please search [existing issues](https://github.com/metabolist/metatext/issues) and create a new one if the issue is not yet tracked.

+## Contributing Translations

+You can help translate Metatext on [CrowdIn](https://crowdin.com/project/metatext).

 ## Contributing Code

 See the [contribution guidelines](https://github.com/metabolist/metatext/blob/main/CONTRIBUTING.md).